-Before you can perform a competitor analysis, you need to understand who you’re competing with and how.
+Before you can perform a competitor analysis, you need to understand whom you’re competing with and how.
 You need to create a clear definition of your brand and how you want to fit into the market.
 Just being a social media marketing agency isn’t good enough.
-Know what you’re offering, and what makes your brand your brand.
+Know what you’re offering, and what makes your brand, your brand.

 Then, you can use the huge variety of online tools that are available to look at who and what your competitors are.
 First, you want to know who else is in the space and what role they fill.
 Determine who the high-end brands are, and who the absolute premium brands are.
 Figure out who’s the cheapest, or who’s the standard.

 Look at what they’re doing with their marketing.
 Use tools to help you figure out what’s working for them and how well, and see if there’s a way to copy it.
 Look at what isn’t working for them, and look for ways to make it work.
 Most importantly, look for holes in the market you can fill.

 You should not understate the importance of competitor analysis, because it’s how you determine how you’re going to fit in.
 Don’t look at your competitors to figure out how you’re going to be like them, figure out how you’re going to be different from them.
 The role of competitor analysis is huge in creating a unique brand.